davidsule/Obsidian_main/Lecture notes/FYP/02_Project.md

 flag2 = ..
 ...

-create direct
+create directories for paths

-def Processing function(list_of_paths, param_list, flag1, flag2, flag3)
+def Processing function(list_of_paths, param_list, flag1, flag2, flag3):

-Note: individual feature group csv files should be saved in their own

-if any flag == True:
-	execute Processing function(list_of_paths, param_list, flag1, flag2, flag3)

-if any flag == True:
 	if flag1:
 		...
 	if flag2:
 		...
 	...
 	compile, write final csv

+Note: individual feature group csv files should be saved in their own folder (avoid clutter), with params in their name --> can be re-used (but all partial csvs in same folder, no matter params).
+Final csv files should also be in their own folder and have the param names in their name.

+if any flag == True:
+	execute Processing function(list_of_paths, param_list, flag1, flag2, flag3)